-- The due date to file Arizona Form 99T is the 15th day of the fifth month after the close of the taxable year. - An exempt organization filing a short-period return must file by the 15th day of the 5th month after the short period ends. - If this is the first time the exempt organization is filing an Arizona return, be sure to check the box indicating "This is a first return." - If the organization has a valid federal or Arizona extension, file the return by the extended due date. - If the organization uses an extension, check the extension box (82F) on page 1 of the return. - Mail the return to the address shown on the form.
+- The due date to file Arizona Form 99T is the 15th day of the fifth month after the close of the taxable year. - An exempt organization filing a short-period return must file by the 15th day of the 5th month after the short period ends. - If this is the first time the exempt organization is filing an Arizona return, be sure to check the box indicating "This is a first return." - If the organization has a valid federal or Arizona extension, file the return by the extended due date. - If the organization uses an extension, check the extension box (82F) on page 1 of the return. - Mail the return to the address shown on the form; the department cannot accept an electronically filed Arizona Form 99T.